Schiffer variations and the generic Torelli theorem for hypersurfaces: Abstract

 \section{Abstract}

-We show how to recover a general hypersurface in $\mathbb{P}^n$ of sufficiently large degree $d$ dividing $n+1$, from its finite order variation of Hodge structure.
-We also analyze the two other series of cases not covered by Donagi's generic Torelli theorem.
-Combined with Donagi's theorem, this shows that the generic Torelli theorem for hypersurfaces holds with finitely many exceptions.
+We prove the generic Torelli theorem for hypersurfaces in $\mathbb{P}^n$ of degree $d$ dividing $n+1$, for $d$ sufficiently large.
+Our proof involves the higher order study of the variation of Hodge structure along particular $1$-parameter families of hypersurfaces that we call ``Schiffer variations".
+We also analyze the case of degree $4$.
+Combined with Donagi's generic Torelli theorem and results of Cox-Green, this shows that the generic Torelli theorem for hypersurfaces holds with finitely many exceptions.